 The coursework will take your understanding of selected areas of computing to a new level, while exposing you to other areas not covered in the pass degree.
 It will also include training in research methods.
 Your project, for which you will receive individual supervision from an experienced researcher, will allow you to demonstrate just what you can accomplish.
 Finally, when you graduate, your honours degree will set you apart from the rest.

 Note: Much of the information about the Honours year also applies to four year degree programs with embedded Honours.
 For final year 24-unit projects for BAC and BSEng degrees, contact the Honours Convenor.
+When contacting the Honours Convenor, please always include the word Honours in your subject line.

 For up to date information about honours thesis topics, please see below.